darkorcar/managers-path-digest/README.md

 Mentoring a new hire

 - Encourage to ask questions
-- do pair programming
+- Do pair programming
-- help to adjust to life in the company effectively
+- Help to adjust to life in the company effectively
-- help building here network of contacts in the company
+- Help building her network of contacts in the company
-- have step-by-step guides to setting up their development environment and tools need for the job
+- Have step-by-step guides to setting up their development environment and tools needed for the job
-- let her update on-boarding documents
+- Let her update on-boarding documents

 Be very very careful of promoting _alpha geek_ to manager/mentor roles.